-At this point, you can write out your model, if you haven't done so already, being sure to identify random and fixed effects, blocks and other model assumptions.
-In addition to testing, be sure to step through the various methods we have learned in this class: exploratory data analysis, preliminary models, diagnostics, transformations, post hoc comparisons, etc. If results are different from what you anticipated, please discuss any discrepancies.
-Once you have selected a final model, analyze model terms, construct and interpret confidence intervals, evaluate collinearity, and test model assumptions.
-What would you do for a follow-up experimentation-would you choose different factors or factor levels?
+At this point, you can write out your model, if you haven't done so already, being sure to identify random and fixed effects, blocks, nesting, and other model assumptions.
+In addition to testing, be sure to include diagnostics, and analyze any interesting main effects.
+Really, I just anticipate seeing the usual analyses I expect on homework, with a little more attention paid to follow-up analyses on results than I typically request.
+If results are different from what you anticipated, please discuss any discrepancies.
+What would you do for a follow-up experimentation-would some factors be studied in more detail and others discarded?
+Would you use different randomization restrictions?
 Would more replicates be necessary?